gordon1freeman/dotfiles/README.md

 ###### 🐧 just my dotfiles

-mostly sway, but i will also make something for hyprland
+sway is the superior wm, but i also explore hyprland and window maker now

 garbage 🛏️